 What Is Pumpkin Puree?

-It's that time of year—the Pumpkin Spice Latte is flowing, which means it's just about time to break out the pumpkin pie recipes for your Thanksgiving feast.
+It's that time of year—the pumpkin spice lattes are flowing, and it's just about time to break out the pumpkin pie recipes for your Thanksgiving feast.
 While it's pumpkin spice that draws us to fall's favorite pie, it's the main ingredient that may need some clarification when you're browsing cans in the grocery store: pumpkin puree.
 But what is pumpkin puree, exactly?
 Knowing what it is might just help you bake a better pie.

 Pumpkin Puree (Canned Pumpkin) vs. Pumpkin Pie Filling

-If you're the type to get your hands dirty in the kitchen (and you want 100% pure, actual pumpkin), you might want to make pumpkin puree using fresh pumpkin yourself.
+If you're the type to get your hands dirty in the kitchen (and you want 100% pure, actual pumpkin), you might want to make pumpkin puree using fresh pumpkin.
 All you need is your oven, a baking sheet and a pie pumpkin.
-You can check out our recipe for pumpkin puree here.